 Do I need a passport and visa?

-You need a passport AND most countries will not permit a traveler to enter their country unless the passport is set to expire at least six months after the final date of travel.
+Participants need a passport AND most governments will not permit a traveler to enter their country unless the passport is set to expire AT LEAST SIX MONTHS AFTER THE FINAL DATE OF TRAVEL.

-At the time of this writing you do NOT need a visa to visit any of these countries.
+At the time of this writing, participants do NOT need a visa to visit the countries we visit.